 Licensees must post security with the Department to ensure proper payment of taxes.
 This security may be in the form of a corporate surety bond, a cash deposit, or a bond secured by a certificate of deposit.
-For all licensees, other than restaurants selling only wine, the amount of the initial security is \$10,000.
-For restaurants selling only wine, the amount of the initial security is \$2,000.
-After the first three months of operations and timely submission of all required reports and returns, the licensee can submit a written request to have the security adjusted to four times the average monthly tax liability of the first three months.
-The security amount cannot be adjusted to less than \$1,000.
+For all licensees, other than restaurants selling only wine, the initial security fee is \$10,000.
+For restaurants selling only wine, the initial security fee is \$2,000.
+After the first three months of operations and timely submission of all required reports and returns, the licensee can submit a written request to adjust the security to four times the average monthly tax liability of the first three months.
+The security amount cannot be adjusted to less than \$1,000.141If a licensee forfeits or cancels its bond for any reason, its ABC license is automatically revoked.
+The Department cannot release the posted security unless all liability secured by the bond has been paid or the statute of limitations on assessment of that liability has run, whichever occurs first.142